Howard Florey: Later life

-Cephalosporin
+Cephalosporins

 After the war ended, Florey directed his team at the Sir William Dunn School in the investigation of antibiotic substances produced by plants and microorganisms.
 They studied claviformin, proactinomycin, helvolic acid, mycophenolic acid, hirsutic acid, bacitracin and micrococcin.
 In 1949, they published Antibiotics: A Survey of Penicillin, Streptomycin, and Other Antimicrobial Substances from Fungi, Actinomycetes, Bacteria and Plants, a massive two-volume work.
 Florey also edited Lectures on General Pathology, which was published in 1954.
-Chain departed in 1948, but Guy Newton joined the team.
+Chain departed in 1948, but Guy Newton joined the team in his place as its biochemist.
 Financial support came from the Medical Research Council, the Albert and Mary Lasker Foundation, and American pharmaceutical companies.

-In September 1953 Newton and Abraham isolated crystalline cephalosporin C from an impure sample of penicillin N, and found that it had antibiotic properties.
+In September 1953 Newton and Abraham isolated crystalline cephalosporin C from a fungus originally isolated by Giuseppe Brotzu in Sardinia, and found that it had antibiotic properties.
 Their initial evaluation of the antibiotic activity of cephalosporin C was that it was low, so Abraham sent Florey, who was in Australia, a letter asking if research should continue.
 Florey saw an intellectually challenging line of research, and told them to continue.
-They found that it was resistant to penicillinase produced by Gram-positive bacteria.
+They found that it was resistant to penicillinase produced by gram-positive bacteria.
 When he returned to Oxford, Florey and Jennings conducted a series of experiments that determined that it was not toxic to mice but could protect them against streptococci and penicillinase-producing staphylococci.
-The Oxford team analysed the chemical properties of the cephalosporin ring system, opening the door to the production of semisynthetic cephalosporins crated through replacing side chains, as had been done with penicillin to create semisynthetic penicillins.
-"Everybody I have questioned who was involved in the development of cephalosporin C," historian David Wilson reported, "when asked if one man was responsible for keeping the project going, replied: 'Florey'."
+The Oxford team analysed the chemical properties of the cephalosporin ring system, opening the door to the production of semisynthetic cephalosporins created through replacing side chains, as had been done with penicillin to create semisynthetic penicillins.
+"Everybody I have questioned who was involved in the development of cephalosporin C," science writer David Wilson reported, "when asked if one man was responsible for keeping the project going, replied: 'Florey'."